zsq978663747/Documentation/BET/BET DPOS Borda Count Voting Plan.md

 ## I. Preface:

 Since Daniel Larimer introduced DPoS into EOS, how to better select Block Producers has become the focus of much community debate.
-In this regard, BOS follows the EOS voting mechanism.
-That is a one-vote multi-selection (maximum 30 selections) mechanism.
-Due to the existence of Pareto's law, the voting rights tend to be concentrated in the hands of a few people.
-As well, a one-vote multi-selection mechanism allows token holders to trade votes, which ultimately leads to the Block Producers being controlled in the hands of a small number of token holders, thereby increasing the imbalance and centralization of the Block Producers, further leading to an increase in the gap between rankings.
+In this regard, BOS follows EOS voting mechanism.
+That is, a one-vote multi-selection (maximum 30 voters) mechanism, but due to the existence of Pareto's law, the voting tends to be concentrated in the hands of a few people, also a one-vote multi-selection mechanism allows token holders to trade votes, which can ultimately lead to the Block Producer rankings being controlled, thereby causing an imbalance in the decentralization of the system, and further leading to an increased gap between  the ranks.
+To this end, in the design of the bet voting system, we try to introduce an improved Borda voting mechanism to alleviate this problem, in order to find a more reasonable means to make a corresponding contribution in ensuring system security and fairness.

 To this end, in the design of the BET voting system, we aim to introduce an improved Borda voting mechanism[^1] to alleviate this problem in order to find a more reasonable means to make a corresponding contribution in ensuring system security and widespread distribution; which ultimately leads to a better and more inclusive distribution of WPS funds.